DerBesJC/pichonia-policies/logistics/data_deletion.md

 _Last updated: 2025-11-03_

 ## 1. Scope
-This policy explains how users of the Pichonia logistics app (“Dropt”) can request deletion of their personal data and what data we may retain to meet legal, security, and operational requirements.
+This policy explains how users of the Pichonia logistics app can request deletion of their personal data and what data we may retain to meet legal, security, and operational requirements.

 ## 2. Who May Request Deletion
 - **Customers, Truck Owners, and Drivers** with verified accounts.